TheRacetrack/racetrack/docs/development/plugins-job-types.md

 on the fly from a given source code location
 (see [Python wrapper](https://github.com/TheRacetrack/plugin-python-job-type/tree/master/python3-job-type/python_wrapper) as an example).

-Here's how `go_wrapper/handler/go.mod` looks like:
+Here's what `go_wrapper/handler/go.mod` looks like:

 ```go
 // This is just a stub for IDE.